thIYan-EsWar/thIYan-EsWar/README.md

 - 👋 Hi, I’m @thIYan-EsWar
+- 👀 looking for a job!
+- 🌱 Graudate, majoring in Mechanical Engineering
-- 👀 I’m interested in AI, ML, CV, and Mathematucs
+- 💡 nterested in AI, ML, CV, and Mathematics
-- 🌱 I’m currently an Undergard
 - 📫 You can reach me through email

 <!---